ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 In RLlib, all replay buffers implement the :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer` interface.
 Therefore, they support, whenever possible, different :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.StorageUnit`\s.
 The storage_unit constructor argument of a replay buffer defines how experiences are stored, and therefore the unit in which they are sampled.
-When later calling the sample() method, num_units will relate to said storage_unit.
+When later calling the sample() method, num_items will relate to said storage_unit.

 Here is a full example of how to modify the storage_unit and interact with a custom buffer: